This cake is such a winner, our reader Pam made it twice last week!

 - 4 tablespoons butter, melted, plus butter for greasing pan

 - 1 cup natural raw almonds (not blanched)

 - ¼ cup sugar, plus 2 tablespoons for sprinkling

 - ½ teaspoon almond extract

 - 12 to 14 ripe Italian plums

 - Step 1 Heat oven to 375 degrees.
 Butter a 9-inch fluted tart pan or pie pan

 - Step 2 set aside.
 Put almonds and 1/4 cup sugar in a food processor and grind to a coarse powder.
 Add flour, baking powder, cinnamon, and salt

 - Step 3 pulse to combine.

-- Step 5 Remove stem from each fig and cut in half.
-Arrange fig halves cut-side up over the batter.
-Sprinkle figs with sugar and bake for 30 minutes, until golden outside and dry at center when probed with a cake tester.
+- Step 5 Cut each plum in half.
+Arrange plum halves cut-side up over the batter.
+Sprinkle plums with sugar and bake for 30 minutes, until golden outside and dry at the center when probed with a cake tester.
 Cool before serving.